 During the winter and spring semester of 1965, I took two more science courses, a foreign language, and a social science course.
-My 14 credits included five credits of physics with lab, two credits of an organic chemistry lab, four credits of beginning German, and three credits of American history.
+My 14 credits included five credits of physics with lab, two credits of an organic chemistry lab, four credits of beginning German, and three credits in American history.
 My GPA once again suffered when I made only a C in physics.

 During the second semester, I also took the American Medical Association's Medical College Admissions Test (MCAT) which I found extremely difficult.
-It was a mistake taking this test without really having prepared for it.
+It was a mistake to take this test without really having prepared for it.

 My Senior Year at Wisconsin

 My senior year of pre-med began with applications to a few medical schools with the hope that I would be accepted by at least one.
 The year began with an eight-week summer session running from June through part of August of 1965.
-Since I was majoring in chemistry, I had to enroll in a physical chemistry lecture class which I hadn't taken yet.
+Since I was majoring in chemistry, I had to enroll in a physical chemistry lecture class that I hadn't taken yet.
 I also took another psychology course.
 I earned Bs in both classes.

 I began the fall semester of 1965 by applying to the medical schools at the following universities: Wisconsin, Minnesota, West Virginia, and Loyola University of Chicago.
 Also, I enrolled in four courses consisting of three credits of physical chemistry lecture, four credits of vertebrate embryology, four credits of second semester German, and two credits of speech.
 I earned Bs in the chemistry and language courses, but only a C in the embryology class.

 During the second semester and summer session of 1966, I enrolled in an advanced inorganic chemistry class, philosophy, economics, and German classes.
-By the end of the summer of 1966, I had met all of the course requirements for getting a Bachelor's of Science with a major in chemistry, but I was rejected by all of the medical schools I had applied to.
-The best I could do was get on the waiting list of Loyola University.
+By the end of the summer of 1966, I had met all of the course requirements for getting a Bachelor of Science with a major in chemistry, but I was rejected by all of the medical schools I had applied to.
+The best I could do was get on the waiting list at Loyola University.
 I gave this up when I went for graduate work in chemistry.

 Medical School Admissions - Successful Study Habits